-Bachelor of Education (B.Ed.) in Middle Education – Science
+Bachelor of Education in Middle Education: Science

 Inspire Students with an Understanding of Creation by Earning a B.Ed. in Middle Education – Science

 Do you have a passion for science – ecosystems, weather patterns, anatomy, and understanding the universe from the molecular level to the vast expanse of space?
 If so, you’re probably excited about the idea of using your enthusiasm and knowledge to inspire the next generation of doctors, lab technicians, and scientists.
-Liberty University’s Bachelor of Education (B.Ed.) in Middle Education – Science degree will combine your love of the sciences with your desire to pass your wisdom on to others.
+Liberty University’s Bachelor of Education (B.Ed.) in Middle Education – Science degree allows you to combine your love of the sciences with your desire to pass your wisdom on to others.

 Pursue Your Degree with Confidence